Selenium is a popular automation tool for automation. Many therefore ask the question “Can Selenium be used to automate desktop applications?"

 Codeless Desktop Automation

 LEAPWORK is a codeless automation platform that works with all popular desktop technologies and allows you to automate tests and processes across desktop and web applications.
-A visual language, LEAPWORK is powered by native object inspection that works for desktop applications based on all major frameworks.
+LEAPWORK is powered by native object inspection that works for desktop applications based on all major frameworks.
 Test cases are built as flowcharts with building blocks, and you simply click UI elements to capture and define operations and flow.

-With LEAPWORK you are able to:
+With LEAPWORK you can:

 - Run automation cases with automated input from spreadsheets, databases, and web services